-The Secret Cartel Behind Every Great Writer - The Write Practice
+The Secret Cartel Behind Every Great Writer

 Or maybe you believe that you will have to do all the work of publishing, all the printing, promotion, and marketing, all on your own.

-Almost every writer I talk to, especially struggling writers, tells me, yes, they do feel like they’re in it all alone.
+Almost every writer I talk to, especially struggling writers, tells me, yes, they do feel like they’re trying to meet their writing goals all alone.
 And this one belief is limiting the careers of so many writers (perhaps yours).

+You don’t have to go it alone.
+In fact, you’ll be far more successful when you join a community of writers to work together.
+That’s what you’ll do in Foundations of Publishing, our platform and publishing course.
+Find out more here »

 My Secret